-- Year 7 can use the buses to and from school however buses towards Wimbledon at the end of the school day are extremely busy.
-The walk to Wimbledon takes 12 minutes - Line up at the Arterberry road bus stop not the bottom of Crescent Road - Students must be considerate of our neighbours regarding noise and must never enter a resident's garden or sit on walls/railings - No loitering in Wimbledon no shops - No more than 4 students together - Travel carefully (e.g using crossings, avoiding use of airpods/headphones etc) - Travel safety afternoon (TFL) will be happening soon - If you are collecting your daughter please wait on the pavement on the opposite side of the Crescent Road entrance
+- Students to use 57 or 131 buses from Wimbledon and Raynes Park, but we strongly encourage walking. - Assigned bus stop for Y8 = Arterberry Road. - > Students must be considerate of our neighbours regarding noise and must never enter a resident's garden or sit on walls/railings. - ▶ Full uniform to be worn when travelling to/from school. - Remember students must represent the school positively at all times. - ▶ No loitering in Wimbledon no shops. - ▶ No more than 4 students together. - ► Travel carefully (e.g using crossings, avoiding use of airpods/headphones etc).